Contact Lens Care

-Babies are born with a visual acuity of about 20/400, however, their overall visual development will rapidly develop and improve within the first two years of their life.
+Babies are born with a visual acuity of about 20/400, however, their overall visual development will rapidly improve within the first two years of their life.
+A child's visual development begins before birth.
+How you care for your own body during your pregnancy is extremely important for the development of your baby's body and mind, including their eyes.
+Proper nutrition, including appropriate supplements and having enough rest is important during your pregnancy.

 During this time, it is important that they are given regular checks and that you look out for signs and symptoms of common eye conditions that may affect babies and young children.

 The overall eye development of babies takes place in phases, with each part of their visual capabilities improving as they grow.

 One of the first things you may notice about your baby’s eyes are their size.
 Normal infant development begins from the head downwards.
 At birth, your baby’s eyes are already 65% the size of a grown adult’s eyes.
-When a baby is born, they can barely just make out light and large shapes and recognise large moving objects, however, for the most part, their vision is blurry, and they cannot see beyond this.
+When a baby is born, they can barely just make out light and large shapes and recognise large moving objects.
+For the most part their vision is blurry and they cannot see beyond this.